How do you decide which online jewelry buyer pays the most — and is the safest?

 - Nordstrom diamond upgrade policy

 This list is, in general, legitimate jewelry retailers.
-But if you are looking to sell your diamond ring or other jewelry for the most cash, upgrade and trade-in services are not the best route.
+But if you are looking to sell a ring, watch or other jewelry for the most cash, upgrade and trade-in services are not the best route.
 Why?